mixu/snapshot/readme.md

 The definitions of the constructors are not serialized.
 Instead, they should be made available in a different way.

+## Multiple references

+For objects which are referred to more than once, if [reference1] === [reference2] during the serialization, then the object will be only instantiated once in the serialized output.
+The other references will reuse the same instance.

 ## Circular structures

 Supports circular structures.

-For objects which are referred to more than once, if [reference1] === [reference2] during the serialization, then the object will be only instantiated once in the serialized output.
-The other references will reuse the same instance.

 For primitive objects, circular references can be resolved by transforming them into two steps: